NotStatilko/tgback/README.md

 **Your backup is not transferred anywhere.**

 # <h2> Installation
-You can clone this repository via `git`
+You can clone this repository via `git` and run `TelegramBackup.py`
 ```
 git clone https://github.com/NotStatilko/tgback
 ```